 I first heard of philosophical razors quite recently, in a poem by Suzette Benjamin that mentioned Occam’s razor.
 I’ve since talked about the topic with Andy of Eden in Babylon.
 So, what is it and why is philosophy doing some shaving?

-A philosophical razor is a type of heuristic (which we’ll look at in an upcoming post), or rule of thumb.
+A philosophical razor is a type of heuristic, or rule of thumb.
 It lets you shave away extraneous noise by eliminating unlikely solutions to logical problems.
 Occam’s razor is the classic example, but there are some more modern ones that have also been described.

 The original razor, Occam’s razor, is also known as the law of economy or law of parsimony.
 The principle states that things should not be multiplied unnecessarily.
 Essentially, this means that, when faced with two competing explanations, the simpler is more likely to be correct.
 This concept was described by scholars going as far back as Aristotle in Ancient Greece, but in the early 1300s, William of Ockham used it so frequently and sharply that it later became known as Occam’s razor.
 Ockham himself never actually called it Occam’s razor, and I’m not sure why the Ockham/Occam spelling difference.

 Ockham was a strong believer in minimizing assumptions, since each time you assume, besides making an ass out of u and me, you introduce the potential for error into the mix.
-His razoring was apparently quite focused on reducing error.i
+His razoring focused heavily on reducing error.

 While I hadn’t heard of Occam’s razor until recently, it is out there in the popular realm.
 It was mentioned in The X-Files, House, and the 1997 movie Contact, which I remember seeing and being fascinated by back in the day (although not fascinated enough to remember the razor).